mohitmv/blog/about.md

 permalink: /about/
 ---

-### About Me

 Hi, I'm Mohit Saini.
-I've worked on Embedded Systems, OS kernels, thread scheduling algorithms, micro controller with RISC-V architecture, Performance optimization at the level of nano seconds, C compiler for custom hardware targets, Build performance optimization.
+I have worked on Embedded Systems, OS kernels, thread scheduling algorithms, micro controller with RISC-V architecture, Performance optimization at the level of nano seconds, C compiler for custom hardware targets, Build performance optimization.

 I've been writing C++ code for 8+ years now.
-More than writing, I'm obsessed with deleting code.
-In my life, I have deleted 2x amount of C++ code than what I have written overall.
+More than writing, I'm like deleting code.
+Overall I have deleted 2x amount of C++ code than what I have written in my life.

 #### I do a lot of open source.
 Some of my best open source work are: